frenkel/blog/_posts/2021-04-15-generating-unique-invoice-numbers-in-ruby-on-rails.markdown

   end
 </pre>

 Now the tricky part, how do we generate a new number and make sure it's unique when stored?
-Build a loop that tries to save the record and make sure you catch the ActiveRecord::RecordNotUnique exception.
-If that happens it means we need to generate a new incremented number and try again.
+Regenerate and save again when you catch the ActiveRecord::RecordNotUnique exception on save.
+If that happens it means we need to generate a new incremented number and should thus try again.
 Something like this should work:

 <pre>
   def generate_invoice_number
-    loop do
     parts = last_invoice_number_parts
     @invoice.number = "#{parts.first}-#{parts.last.to_i + 1}"

-      begin
     @invoice.save!
-        break
   rescue ActiveRecord::RecordNotUnique
-        # another database record was just with the same number
+    retry # another database record was just with the same number end
-      end
-    end
-  end
 </pre>